 When someone with heroin addiction starts treatment, they first need detox.
 Detox helps them safely and comfortably end their physical addiction to their drugs.
 After seven to 10 days, they follow detox with rehab treatment.
 In rehab, they learn why they started abusing drugs, how these drugs damaged their life, and how to stay clean for good.

 No quick fix for heroin addiction exists.
-But through the right guidance, support, and treatment, your family can get a healthier, happier person back after rehab.
+But through the right guidance, support, and treatment from a women’s rehab program, your family can get a healthier, happier person back after rehab.
 Your whole family heals together.
 You also start planning for a better future.

 Key Programs in Heroin Addiction Treatment